-The federal government sets the eligibility requirements as follows.
-Applicants must:
+The federal government sets the eligibility requirements as follows:

-- Be a U.S. citizen or an eligible noncitizen. - Have a valid Social Security Number. - Have a high school diploma, GED® or Home School Certificate. - Be enrolled in a program leading to a degree, certificate or transfer program and taking courses applicable to that program. - Not owe a refund or repayment on federal financial aid or be in default on a federal student loan.
+- Be a U.S. citizen or an eligible non-citizen. - Have a valid Social Security Number. - Have a high school diploma, GED® or Home School Certificate. - Be enrolled in a program leading to a degree, certificate or transfer program and taking courses applicable to that program. - Not owe a repayment of an overaward on federal financial aid. - Not be in default on a federal student loan.